 The Big Picture…

-When we take an evolved view of the world – where beneficiaries are trying to make progress in some aspect of their life – we find we are in a service-first world.
+As we take an evolved view of the world – where beneficiaries are trying to make progress in aspects of their life – we find ourselves in a service-first world.
+And since everything is a service, the oft used goods-services continuum – between tangible and intangible – no longer makes sense.

-Whilst out first question in innovation should always be “what progress am I trying to help a beneficiary make”.
-Now we can add ”how would they like to be helped?”.
-Should we look to help them self-serve?
-Or provide a full service?
-Perhaps somewhere in between.
+Whilst our first question in innovation should always be “what progress am I trying to help a beneficiary make”.
+Now we can add ”how would the beneficiary like to be helped?”.
+What balance of enable/relieve is the market looking for?

+These are all aspects of non-functional progress.
 And those aspects of non-functional progress – safely, independently, availability, simplicity, sense of achievement etc – help position you in the innovation space and along the service-service continuum.
-Doing that is one step closer, mentally, on the service-service continuum than the goods-service continuum.
+Accessing this perspective is more obvious on the service-service continuum than the goods-service continuum.

 When we think in traditional terms about goods and service, we end up observing the traditional goods-service continuum.
 Where we appreciate that some goods (tangibles) come with supporting services.
 And some services (intangibles) come with supporting products.
 As in Figure 1.